jsmoriss/jsm-user-locale/readme.txt

 = 1.1.0-1 =

-(2016/12/21) Added Polylang integration - the "Select Locale" menu will use the Polylang language URLs if available.
+(2016/12/21) Added Polylang integration - the "Locale" menu will use the Polylang language URLs if available.

 = 1.0.0-1 =